 The interface is very similar when using the Google Chrome plugin.
 Grammarly will check for grammar errors and typos while you type, underlining words and phrases it thinks may have issues.

-In order to show you how powerful Grammarly’s algorithms are, I have taken a sample poorly written paragraph from an English class website at Penn State University.
-The paragraph is below
+In order to show you how powerful Grammarly’s algorithms are and prepare this Grammarly review, I have taken a sample poorly written paragraph from an English class website at Penn State University.

 According to the PSU website, the paragraph has the circled four errors that were identified by human proofreaders: